 - A building between 19 and 30 metres tall must remain stable for 90 minutes

-This article will outline several structural measures that can stop a building from being fully consumed by fire.
+Below are some examples of structural measures (commonly used in a passive fire protection strategy) that can stop a building from being fully consumed by fire.
 When implemented correctly, these measures can save lives and reduce financial losses.

 Intumescent Coatings

 In the event of a fire, steel will lose its load-bearing properties once it reaches a certain temperature (this can vary between 350° and 750°).
-Therefore, steel structures must be insulated using an intumescent coating.
+Therefore, steel structures must be insulated using intumescent paint.
 This increases the amount of time before the steel collapses, giving firefighters more time to evacuate a building.
+If you’d like to pursue this subject in further detail, consult our article on how fire affects structural steel.

 When exposed to temperatures of up to 250°C, multiple chemical components inside the intumescent coating will react.
 This causes the coating to increase in density, creating a fireproof layer to protect the steel.
 These intumescent coatings can be applied in a variety of ways, from thin filming coatings to spray-applied paint.